Devographics/StateOfJS-legacy/data/testing/results.md

 high interest and satisfaction scores, we can expect that to change in the future.

-..FilterPoint Satisfaction

-For fun, wrote a Gherkin spec for Cucumber's satisfaction rating:
+For fun, I wrote a Gherkin spec for Cucumber's satisfaction rating:

 <pre>
 Given you are testing JS,